hapax/hapax.github.io/assets/hyperlaunch.md

 as the payload comes through, minimising the amount of flooding.
 So now our French press-vacuum cleaner is combined with a camera!

 #### 3.2.
-The French press<a id="sec-3-2" name="sec-3-2"></a>
+Tubes and tilts<a id="sec-3-2" name="sec-3-2"></a>

-I've been discussing "cylinders" this whole time, remaining cagey about the actual shape of the plunger.
+I've been discussing "cylinders" this whole time, without discussing the shape of the plunger.
 It seems that, for reasons a symmetry, an old-fashioned circular cross-section should work best.
 If the platform had corners, for instance, these might form points of preferential vacuum leakage, while a circular platform means we have one uniform design problem for the edge.
-Let's address that problem now.
+But the circle has an additional advantage we will see in a moment.

-First of all, if an instability develops, the plunger can tilt, or even flip, which would obviously be disastrous for the payload.
+If an instability develops, the plunger can tilt, or even flip, which would obviously be disastrous for the payload.
 There needs to be some way to counteract this.
 A simple mechanical constraint is a *thick* plunger which